 Are you on the lookout for a new apartment?
 Whether your current lease is up or you want to upgrade, you need to know just how much rent you can afford while achieving other financial goals, like debt reduction.

 Managing Rent and Debt Reduction

 Typically, rent is a large portion of a person’s fixed expenses.
 According to Financial Community Guidelines, housing should take up to 35% of your income.
 This figure includes housing-related expenses such as rent, insurance and utilities.
 35% is just a baseline.
-If you have other financial priorities, like eliminating debt or growing a savings account, these goals must be factored in as well.
+If you have other financial priorities, like lowering credit card debt or growing a savings account, these goals must be factored in as well.

 Calculating How Much Rent You Can Afford

 Let’s say your income is $3,000 a month.
 We need to calculate what 35% of $3,000 is.
 So 3,000 x .35= 1,050.
 The most money you can spend on all your housing expenses is $1,050 to stay within the recommended guidelines.
 (We will focus on housing but apply the same principles to the rest of your budget.)

 Right now you are working to eliminate credit card debt.
 You are making monthly minimum payments of $160 on $4,000 worth of credit card debt with an 18% interest rate.
 Using the Debt Payoff Calculator, here is what it will take to eliminate the credit card debt: